mimuc/app-ins-gruene/README.md

 Read the docs for [Deployment](docs/playstore/Deployment.md).

 # Authors
 'App Ins Grüne' was created by computer science and art students in various courses at the Ludwig-Maximilians-University of Munich.
 However, it is not an official product of the LMU.
-The app was developed in cooperation with BISA [Biodiversität im Schulalltag](https://www.bisa100.de/) and the Institute for Biology Education of the LMU.
+The app was developed in cooperation with BISA [(Biodiversität im Schulalltag)](https://www.bisa100.de/) and the Institute for Biology Education of the LMU.

-With a lot of commitment and attention to detail, a learning app was created that uses numerous mini-games to convey knowledge about the local tree species.
+With a lot of commitment and attention to detail, a learning app was created that uses numerous minigames to convey knowledge about the local tree species.

 Since the development of the app will not be continued by us students, everyone is welcome to further develop on this project, to improve the app and to fix bugs.
 The source code is subject to the MIT license.